High School Living History Project

 The Holocaust & Human Rights Education Center offers an opportunity for students to participate in an intergenerational program connecting high school students with the children and grandchildren of Holocaust survivors (GenerationsForward).

-Participants will be among a select group of students, grades 10-12, chosen by their teachers to take part in the program.
+This year,participating schools with students chosen by their teachers in grades 10-12 include Archbishop Stepinac, Byram Hills, Mount Vernon, New Rochelle, Somers, and Valhalla.
 The High School Living History Project will impact these students and the community as students document and share survivors’ stories.
 This experience is a natural next step for our “Twin with a Survivor” program which is geared toward middle school students.

 Program Description and Purpose: